utuhiro78/merge-ut-dictionaries/README.md

 ## Overview

-Mozc UT dictionaries are additional dictionaries for Mozc.
+Merge multiple Mozc UT dictionaries into one and modify the costs.

 ## Press the Star button on GitHub